LoyolaChicagoCode/clickcounter-android-kotlin/README.md

 In Android Studio, right-click on `ClickCounter/src/instrumentTest/java/.../ClickCounterActivityTest`, then choose `Run ClickCounterActivityTest`

-If this does not work, you can use Gradle:
+You can also use Gradle:

-    $ gradle connectedInstrumentTest
+    $ gradle connectedAndroidTest